- 2022 470 Europeans

 He is familiar with the majority of his Spain SailGP teammates, the global championship’s youngest team, having competed alongside Diego Botin, Luis Bugallo, Joan Cardona, Joel Rodríguez and Florian Trittel at the 2017 Youth America’s Cup in Bermuda.

 Xammar has had a run of strong results on the world stage over the last several years, medaling at the World Cup Series Final and world championship in 2018 and 2019.

 In 2016, Xammar had his biggest test to date when he competed in the 470 class at the Rio Olympics, finishing 12th.
-He has secured his position for his second Olympic appearance and will be a medal contender in Tokyo, alongside Nicolás Rodríguez.
+He also competed at Tokyo 2020, alongside Nicolás Rodríguez.

 He is currently studying a degree in business administration in Spain and his passions beyond sailing include football (soccer) and motor bikes.